Last Updated on June 14, 2026 by Bibhu Ranjan Mund, MPH

 Most people are usually safe when consuming papaya though one should be careful when taking:

-- Unripe papaya (unripe pregnant women, in particular).
+- Unripe papaya (pregnant women, in particular).

 - Patients with latex sensibility.